-When the owners of Ireland’s flagship airport were embarking on the construction of an enhanced Terminal 2, they were aware of the vital importance to their international reputation of offering their passengers and visitors the highest quality, seamless wireless coverage throughout every part of the operation, including airside, landside, in and around the terminal buildings, and the associated operational and ‘back of house’ areas.
+When the owners of Ireland’s flagship airport were embarking on the construction of an enhanced Terminal 2, they were aware of the vital importance of reliable mobile coverage for airport visitors and staff.
+They had built an international reputation of offering passengers and visitors the highest quality, seamless airport wireless coverage throughout every part of the operation, including airside, landside, in and around the terminal buildings, and the associated operational and ‘back of house’ areas.
 Vilicom’s own international reputation as the strongest partner in the delivery of regulatory compliant and licensed DAS technologies to hundreds of large-scale venues made us the natural choice for Dublin Airport Authority.

 Challenges and considerations

 Having passed the 30million passengers per annum milestone in 2018, Dublin airport’s construction of a new and improved second terminal was only ever going to lead to an even greater upswing in customer numbers and footfall.
-And international travellers are no different from any other demographic in their need to remain constantly connected via their smartphones, laptops and every other type of digital personal comms device!
-So the demand for wireless coverage was also set to increase… and keep on increasing.
+International travellers are no different from any other demographic in their need to remain constantly connected via their smartphones, laptops and every other type of digital personal comms device.
+So the demand for airport mobile coverage was also set to increase and keep on increasing.

 With the Mobile Network Operators also similarly focused on delivering a first-class user experience for their customers, our first consideration was to devise a common solution to meet the demands of discerning travellers, and that solution would need to comprise an active Multi-Operator Distributed Antenna System (DAS) to provide both coverage and capacity throughout the real estate of the airport.